xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>This allows extensions to perform addition actions after a shipping method has been chosen, but before the cart totals are recalculated.</p>
+This allows extensions to perform addition actions after a shipping method has been chosen, but before the cart totals are recalculated.

 ### Parameters